 As a general rule, the foreign embassy pays employer´s social security contributions (minus “allmän löneavgift”) on your gross salary and taxable benefits if you are covered by the Swedish social insurance system.

-Exception: If you have been engaged locally by the embassy of an EU country on 1 May 2010 or later, you may come under that country´s social insurance system.
+If you are engaged locally by the embassy of an EU country you may come under that country´s social insurance system.
 This will depend on whether or not the EU Member State concerned considers that you are covered by the rules on public sector employees (civil servants).
 If the embassy considers that you are equivalent to a public sector employee, you will belong to the social insurance system of the Member State that you are employed by.
 If the embassy does not consider you a public sector employee, you will belong to the Swedish social insurance system.

 If you belong to the Swedish social insurance system, you can agree with the embassy to report and pay employer’s contributions.
 Registration shall then be made on the attached form ”Anmälan om skyldighet att redovisa och betala arbetsgivaravgifter på egen lön” (SKV 4738) (“Registration, the obligation to report and pay employer’s contributions on one’s own salary).

 You are required to file an income tax return using form Inkomstdeklaration 1.
-The Swedish Tax Agency pre-prints the information contained in your income statement on your income tax return.
-If you have not received an income statement from your employer, you are still required to state your income (gross salary, taxable benefits and other compensation) in your income tax return and give the name of your employer under Övriga upplysningar ("other information").
+The Swedish Tax Agency pre-prints the information contained in the PAYE tax returns/the income statement on your income tax return.
+If your employer has not submit PAYE tax returns/an income statement, you are still required to state your income (gross salary, taxable benefits and other compensation) in your income tax return and give the name of your employer under Övriga upplysningar ("other information").

 If you and the embassy have entered into an agreement on payment of social security contributions (you pay employee´s contributions), you must also submit tax return form T1 (SKV 2050).
 If, under a tax agreement between Sweden and the embassy´s country, you are not subject to taxation in Sweden, you must state this in your income tax return under Övriga upplysningar ("other information").